You know, the question I keep getting asked over the week, oh, you got to help Trump.

 Yeah, exactly.

-You know, it's it's very fundamental, becoming energy independent or not.
+You know, it's very fundamental.

 You know, do we want immigration or want to build the wall or not?

-Do we want education sent back to the states or more top down?
+Do we want education sent back to the states or more top-down?

 Do you want more taxes and more government intervention and bureaucracy and regulation in your life or not?